 Since the 2014 adoption of Council Regulation No 642/2014 establishing the Shift2Rail JU and the subsequent introduction of the first edition of the Multi-Annual Action Plan (MAAP) in November 2015, R&I activities for around EUR 400 million have already been invested through the H2020 Lighthouse projects and specific ongoing S2R projects.
-The following diagram (Fig. 21) summarises the status of the R&I program while general details of these ongoing projects can be found in Appendix A and online17.
+The following diagram summarises the status of the R&I programme while general details of these ongoing projects can be found online.